-Avatar focuses on the needs of Florida homeowners, but also writes policies for some types of commercial buildings.
+Avatar focuses on the needs of Florida homeowners but also writes policies for some types of commercial buildings.

 Personal Home Insurance

 Avatar writes three types of home insurance policies, covering standard homeowner’s condominium owners, and manufactured homes.
-The website offers little in the way of details on the policies, but lists a brief explanation of what each portion of the standard form homeowner’s policy covers.
+The website offers little in the way of details on the policies but lists a brief explanation of what each portion of the standard form homeowner’s policy covers.
 Coverage includes replacement cost for the home itself, coverage for other structures on the premises, and personal property.
 The policy also includes personal liability coverage.
 Several premium credits (discounts) are listed, including having an alarm on the premises and a discount for homeowners over the age of 55.

 Condominium policies cover the portion of the structure for which the homeowner is responsible, as well as personal property and liability.
-These polices are designed to provide for areas not covered by the condo association’s policy, which generally covers the outer structure and any common areas.
+These policies are designed to provide for areas not covered by the condo association’s policy, which generally covers the outer structure and any common areas.